 So, it tastes great.
 Good.
 But so does anything once you are used to it.
 Why are people trying to push this new milk so hard?

-One reason is the environmental impact.
+One reason oat milk is revered is the low environmental impact.
 Little did we know, 80 percent of the entire world’s almond crop is grown in California, which has been suffering from droughts for the past couple years.
 It takes five liters of water to grow an almond and 100 liters of water to produce 100 milliliters of milk.
 That is a lot of water in a state with little to spare.
 By switching to oat milk, you can certainly lower your carbon footprint.

 Another reason, in a world full of allergies, is that oat milk tends to fit most people’s dietary restrictions.
 It’s nut-free, dairy-free, soy-free, gluten-free (as long as the process plant is certified gluten-free), and vegan.

-Okay, but is it actually good for you?
+Okay, but is oat milk actually good for you?

 As far as vitamins and minerals go, hell yes.
 Oat milk is vitamin-rich containing 10 minerals and 15 vitamins as well as a strong dose of calcium and iron too.
 If you want to avoid dairy, and stick to a mostly plant-based diet, you will still be getting great nutrition from oat milk.
 Oat milk is also low in fat and contains zero grams of saturated fat.
 Oh hey, summer body!
 Finally, it’s a great source of fiber, so your digestive system will thank you.
 Where it comes up short is with protein, containing no meaningful amount, whereas regular cow’s milk and most other dairy alternatives contain as much as 8 grams of protein per serving.
 Oat milk also contains roughly 30 more calories per every one cup serving, than 1% regular dairy milk.

 Now, where can you get it?
 You’ll find at least a few brands of oat milk in most grocery stores but can also order it easily online.
 Oatly, a Swedish company leading the charge as one of the most recognizable and widely available brands (they’ve even got decadent vanilla and chocolate oat milk for the kiddies).
 You can order from them or if you are just dying to try out an oat milk latte, or drop some in your coffee, use their Oatfinder to find a coffee shop near you.
-If that doesn’t work, just make some yourself.
+If that doesn’t work—or if we’re hit with more oat milk shortages as its popularity rises—just make some yourself.
 My favorite homemade vegan oat milk recipe is on The Green Creator.
-Simple and easy with a snappy video, so you don’t get lost.
+Simple and easy with a snappy video, so you don’t get lost, but there are plenty of other resources online.

 Header image courtesy of Shutterstock.